 The Travel Clinic offers a complete line of immunizations to protect you while traveling abroad.
 The most appropriate immunizations and travel medications will be recommended based on your destination, duration of travel, activities, and medical conditions.
-Please see the list below for descriptions of each immunization and prices*.
+See the list below for descriptions of each immunization.
+Please call for for the most up-to-date prices.

 - Hepatitis A vaccine